Corey Baird: Real Salt Lake

 On January 5, 2018, Baird signed as a Homegrown Player for Real Salt Lake of Major League Soccer.
 Baird made his RSL debut on March 17 as a 66th-minute substitute during a 1–0 win over the New York Red Bulls.
 He was then sent to the Real Monarchs, RSL's USL affiliate, where Baird scored in a 3–2 win over the Tulsa Roughnecks in the Monarchs' first match of the season.
 Baird returned to the RSL first team following the match.
 He scored his first goal for Real Salt Lake on March 30 in a 3–1 loss to Toronto FC.
-He made his first MLS start on April 7 and picked up his first career assist in the match, helping Real Salt Lake defeat the Vancouver Whitecaps 2–1.
+He made his first MLS start on April 7 and picked up his first career assist in the match, helping Real Salt Lake defeat Vancouver Whitecaps FC 2–1.
 On May 12, scored in a 3–2 win against D.C.
 United with a diving header.
 The goal was later named MLS Goal of the Week.
 Baird ended the MLS regular season with 31 appearances, eight goals, and five assists, helping RSL finish sixth in the Western Conference and qualify for the playoffs.
 His good performances saw him named MLS Rookie of the Year.
 In the playoffs, Baird started and helped RSL beat LAFC 3–2 in the knockout round.
-He made 1 substitute over the 2 legs of the conference semifinals, as Real Salt Lake lost 5–3 to Sporting Kansas City on aggregate.
+He made 1 substitute over the 2 legs of the conference semi-finals, as Real Salt Lake lost 5–3 to Sporting Kansas City on aggregate.